J35P312/SVDB/README.md

         --ins_svlen_ratio INS_SVLEN_RATIO
                                 minimum SVLEN ratio (min/max) required to match two insertions with known length (default = 0.90)
-                                Note: only applied when using --db; has no effect with --sqdb or --bedpedb
+                                Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb --ins_seq_similarity THRESHOLD
-        --ins_seq_similarity THRESHOLD
                                 minimum Levenshtein sequence similarity (0–1) required to match two insertions with known sequence (default = 0.75); overridden by --data_profile
-                                Note: only applied when using --db; has no effect with --sqdb or --bedpedb
+                                Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb --data_profile {sample,cohort}
-        --data_profile {sample,cohort}
                                 set a sequence similarity preset: sample=0.85, cohort=0.75;
                                 overrides --ins_seq_similarity
-                                Note: only applied when using --db; has no effect with --sqdb or --bedpedb
-        --no_ins_seq            disable insertion sequence similarity check; match insertions on position and SVLEN only
+                                Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb --no_ins_seq            disable insertion sequence similarity check; match insertions on position and SVLEN only
-                                Note: only applied when using --db; has no effect with --sqdb or --bedpedb
-        --memory                load the database into memory: increases the memory requirements, but lowers the time consumption (may only be used with sqdb) --no_var                count overlapping variants of different type as hits in the db
+                                Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb --memory                load the database into memory: increases the memory requirements, but lowers the time consumption (may only be used with sqdb) --no_var                count overlapping variants of different type as hits in the db